 Blackboard is your one stop online shop for everything Lewis and Clark.
-Your initial login and password information will be given to you at orientation, and you are encouraged to log in daily for the information and tools you need to be a successful student at Lewis and Clark Community College.
+Initial login and password information will be provided at orientation, and you are encouraged to log in daily for the information and tools you need to be a successful student at Lewis and Clark.